waitForDateTime Step

 • Connect the dots between the “Start” and other steps, as shown above

 • Click the “waitForDateTime” step to configure its “Required” properties.
-Provide a name for the step.
-Configure the wait date and time.
-Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Provide a name for the step and set the wait date and time.
+Then click the Save button.
+Note: Click the "AI Predict" button to have Copilot add new process steps that match your process description.

 • Click the “waitForDateTime” step to configure its “Required” properties.
-Select the time zone from the dropdown list.
-Click the Save button.
+Select the time zone from the dropdown list, then click the Save button.

 • Save the process definition, create a new instance, and execute it.
 Render the process instance.
 At the wait step, the process instance is “sleeping.”
-It sleeps until the configured date and time and then executes the next step.
+It remains asleep until the configured date and time, then executes the next step.

 Definition Sample: